CanberraOceanRacingClub/namadgi3/Batemans_Bay_Hazards.md

 way and steerage.
 * All crew to wear life jackets before departure from the berth
 * Brief the crew on these procedures before departure
-* Clear the marina before raising any sail (except in an engine fail emergency)
+* Clear the river bar before raising any sail (except in an engine fail emergency)

 ### When entering

 * Watch for traffic exiting the marina -- standoff if in doubt -- do not force a presumed right of way
-* Drop all sails before attempting to enter the marina
+* Drop all sails before attempting to enter the marina (you should have dropped them before crossing the bar)
 * Watch (fore and aft) for traffic in the river before turning into the gap in the wall
 * Anticipate the tidaly flow -- when N3's keel is turn across the flow expect N3 to start moving sideways with respest to the gap in the wall